OUR TEAM

 Lernard Freeman

-Director of Communications and Marketing
+Director of Marketing and Communications

-Lernard Freeman is the Director of Communications and Marketing for the Literacy Lab.
+Lernard Freeman is the Director of Marketing and Communications for the Literacy Lab.
 Prior to joining The Literacy Lab, Lernard spent nearly two decades in communications and marketing roles with both for-profit and non-profit organizations.
 He is passionate about mission driven work and is happy to be returning to the non-profit community as part of The Literacy Lab team.
 Lernard earned a Bachelor of Arts degree from Kean University and is a member of the Public Relations Society of America.
 Lernard enjoys spending time with his family and friends, watching and playing sports, and being the proud owner of a rescue dog.

 Katya Forbes